 {% endarchiveParams %}

-In this example,item.NameIt will display the "parameter name" (such as "Article Author") that you set in the background,item.ValueThen display the specific content of the parameter.
+In this example,item.NameIt will display the parameter name you set in the background (for example, "Article Author") whileitem.ValueIt will display the specific content of the parameter.

 3. Flexibly handle complex data types

-The types of custom fields are diverse, and they also need to be handled flexibly after retrieval:
+The types of custom fields are diverse, and they also need to be flexibly handled after acquisition:

-English text or rich text editor content:If your custom field is multi-line text or rich text editor (such as Markdown editor) content, which may contain HTML tags.
-In order for this content to be rendered correctly instead of displaying the original code, you need to use
+Multi-line text or rich text editor content:If your custom field is multiline text or a rich text editor content (such as a Markdown editor) that may contain HTML tags.
+In order for this content to be rendered correctly instead of displaying the raw code, you need to use

 forLoop to iterate through these values.For example, if you have a variable named

-1. I have set custom parameters in the background, but they do not display in the front-end template either.
-What could be the reason?The most common reason is that the name of the "field name" is entered incorrectly in the template.
-Please carefully check the "field name" of the custom field in the background content model, ensuring that the case is completely matched.
-In addition, also check if you have used the correct tag (for example, on the document detail page, you should use)archiveDetailorarchiveParams),as well as whether the data has been entered into the custom field for this content.
+1. I have set custom parameters in the background, but they do not show up in the front-end template.
+What could be the reason?The most common reason is that the 'call field' name has been entered incorrectly in the template.
+Please carefully check the custom field 'call field' name in the background content model to ensure that the case is matched perfectly.
+In addition, also check if you have used the correct tags (for example, in the document detail page, you should use')archiveDetailorarchiveParams), as well as whether the data has been entered into the custom field of this content.